Natpe Thunai: Music

-Critical reception
+Release and reception

-Indiatoday wrote "Hip Hop Adhi struggles in film stuffed with social messages" Sreedhar Pillai of Firstpost wrote "A visually appealing, thrilling climax saves this run-of-the-mill sports drama" Film Companion South wrote ".
-Despite the choppy editing, the final match has a few mildly rousing moments.
-As a closing punch, we get a reminder to vote responsibly during elections. ".Sify rated 3 out of 5 stars stating "Sports entertainer".
-The Times of India rated 3 out of 5 stars stating "Natpe Thunai feels like a blend of plot threads from various films".
-The Hindu stated "‘Natpe Thunai’ starring Hip Hop Aadhi packs a punch, especially towards the climax".
-The Indian Express rated 2 out of 5 stars stating "This Aadhi starrer has all the predictable tropes of a sports film but fails to throw up surprises".
-The News Minute rated 2 out of 5 stars stating "Sports drama is not new to Tamil cinema but 'Natpe Thunai' spins the package around a new game and a new landscape".
-Cinema Express rated 1.5 out of 5 stars stating "The film is stuck between trying to be a mindless entertainer and taking itself seriously, with a generous infusion of meme material from our social media timelines".
-Hindustan Times rated 2 out of 5 stars stating "Natpe Thunai tries to be too many things at the same time -- it is a sports film that is also a friendship drama and has a political sub-plot.
+The film was released in theatres on 4 April 2019.
+Janani K of India Today wrote, "Hip Hop Adhi struggles in film stuffed with social messages".
+Sreedhar Pillai wrote for Firstpost, "A visually appealing, thrilling climax saves this run-of-the-mill sports drama".
+Baradwaj Rangan wrote for Film Companion, "Despite the choppy editing, the final match has a few mildly rousing moments.
+As a closing punch, we get a reminder to vote responsibly during elections".
+Sify rated 3 out of 5 stars stating "Sports entertainer".
+M. Suganth of The Times of India rated 3 out of 5 stars stating "Natpe Thunai feels like a blend of plot threads from various films".
+Srinivasa Ramanujam of The Hindu stated "‘Natpe Thunai’ starring Hip Hop Aadhi packs a punch, especially towards the climax".

+S. Subhakeerthana of The Indian Express rated 2 out of 5 stars stating "This Aadhi starrer has all the predictable tropes of a sports film but fails to throw up surprises".
+Anjana Shekar of The News Minute rated 2 out of 5 stars stating "Sports drama is not new to Tamil cinema but 'Natpe Thunai' spins the package around a new game and a new landscape".
+Ashameera Aiyappan of Cinema Express rated 1.5 out of 5 stars stating "The film is stuck between trying to be a mindless entertainer and taking itself seriously, with a generous infusion of meme material from our social media timelines".
+Karthik Kumar of Hindustan Times rated 2 out of 5 stars stating "Natpe Thunai tries to be too many things at the same time -- it is a sports film that is also a friendship drama and has a political sub-plot.
 In the end, it does justice to none of the genres".

-Remake

-The film was remade in Telugu as A1 Express with Sundeep Kishan and Lavanya Tripathi and directed by Dennis Jeevan Kanukolanu.